 “Hokey Pokey” is also an option, but my kiddos are so little that I don’t do “left hand” or “right hand” since that’s too confusing, even for me.
 So if we do “Hokey Pokey,” I just tell my kids to put hands in and hands out, as we sing.

 I originally found this activity here, it’s incredibly easy to prep and great practice for eye-hand coordination!!
 All you need is some colanders, some laundry baskets, some yarn, and some tweezers.
 Put some yarn in the holes of the colander to create a webbing effect.
 If it’s red yard, you can say it’s LASERS!!
 Throw some pom-poms in there and have the kids try to fish them out with the tweezers.
-There should be a bunch of options available on Amazon, just make sure they’re big enough for kiddos to actually hold.
+Just make sure your tweezers are big enough for your kiddos to actually hold.

 I set this one up for my older kiddos, but I also had an easier one I set up for my younger peanuts.
 Basically just did the same thing, but with laundry baskets.
 So put some yarn through the holes of the basket to create that web again.
 This time I threw our ball-pit balls in there and have the kids try to fish them out with their hands.